gjurgensen/gjurgensen.github.io/_posts/2022-1-8-CurryHoward.md

 \cfrac{\Gamma \vdash x : A \times B}{\Gamma \vdash \pi_2\ x : B}[\times\text{-E}_2]
 $$

-Recall that the judgments on the top side of an inference rule specifies a precondition, and the judgment on bottom specifies a conclusion.
+Recall that the judgments on the top side of an inference rule specifies the preconditions, and the judgment on bottom specifies the conclusion.
 The name of each rule is listed on the right-hand side, in square brackets.
 Rules which end with "I" describe *introduction* rules, i.e. rules which describes how a construct is built.
 The rules ending in "E" are *elimination* rules, and describe how a construct is taken apart.

 In the two elimination rules, $\pi_1$ is the first projection, and $\pi_2$ is the second.
 In most programming languages, these would be called `fst` and `snd`.
 The computational behavior of the projections may well be guessed, but for total clarity we provide the formal rules here.
 We use $x \leadsto y$ to mean "$x$ computes to $y$".